AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFile/WriterHeader.md

 AMLFile.WriterHeader Property
 =============================
-AutomationML 2.1 APIGets the collection of defined writer headers of the AMLFile
+Gets the collection of defined writer headers of the AMLFile

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)